Welcome to Volume 6 of Executed to Suppress His Message.

 2) Jesus referred to the tithe as agricultural products;

-3) When the Bible uses the phrase “tithe on your increase,” the original language meant “tithe on your agricultural produce;”
+3) When the Bible uses the phrase “tithe on your increase,” the original language meant to “give ten percent of your agricultural produce;”

 4) The Israelites could not directly substitute money for the agricultural tithe;